iDylanK/sdui.ios/README.md

 2. Clone this repo and manually import as Swift Package to your application.
 3. Clone this repo and use the Sample Application.

+### Api
+Setup your API using the instructions in the SDUI backend repo found [here](https://github.com/iDylanK/sdui.backend).

 ### SDUIDataSource

-Before it's possible to display Server Driven views, the library needs a SDUIDataSource.
+Before it's possible to display Server Driven views, the library needs a SDUIDataSource to connect to the API mentioned above.
 Create this datasource `ServerDrivenUI.shared.dataSource = YourProjectsDataSource()` and connect it to your app's network manager.
 The network manager should use a JSONDecoder to decode all respones to a SDUIScreen.
 To read more about how to implement it, see the SDUIDataSource file.

 ### SDUIRootView